Hiker Wearing a Daypack on a Sunlit Forest Trail

 • Capacity: 21L

-• Frame: Lite Back System
+• Frame: Lite Back System with flexible frame structure

 • Materials: 100% recycled body fabric, Bluesign standard manufacturing